kuleshov/minillm/README.md

 * Out-of-the-box support for a additional LLMs.
 All the LLAMA models will be up by the end of the week.
 * Automated quantization scripts
 * Cleaning up the codebase
+* With a bit more time: fine-tuning models on consumer GPUs.

 ## Acknowledgements